 The council retain your data in accordance with a retention schedule.
 Below is a summary of some relevant retention periods.

-For life of licence plus 12 months
+Noise Management Plans: For life of licence plus 6 years

-Throughout the period you are licensed and for 10 years after
+Personal file for driver: Throughout the period you are licensed and for 10 years after

-Maintained until convictions are spent
+Convictions register: Maintained until convictions are spent